gatsbyjs/gatsby/docs/blog/2020-02-19-how-to-build-multilingual-sites-with-gatsby/index.md

 ## Implementation

-The more time you invest in gathering the requirements, the less time you will need to spend on the implementation.
+The more time you invest in gathering requirements, the less time you will need to spend on implementation.
 So what do we need to implement?

 * Localized URLs
 * Identification of user locale